JEHOVAH’S WITNESSES ARE SPYING ON AND STALKING US! What Can We Do?

 The author of christianwitnesses.com website also has a few more suggestions to help.
 See his response below:

-When email is hacked into or wiretapping is being done, then it is possible in the emails and phone conversations to note that the police are informed which tells the spying stalkers, you are no longer an easy mark they can try to intimidate with impunity, making them more eager to back off.
+When email is hacked into or wiretapping is being done, then it is possible in the emails and phone conversations to note that the police are informed, which tells the spying stalkers that you are no longer an easy mark they can try to intimidate with impunity, making them more eager to back off.
 They may not quit for years even at that, but they will back off fast and stop being quite as obvious.
 If you absolutely must have privacy in an email correspondence, you could always go to a library and use a library computer to open up a new email account that the Jehovah’s Witnesses would not have access to.
-Then, you could use the library computers alone to access that private account.
+Then you would use only the library computers to access that private account.